Helicone/n8n-nodes-helicone/README.md

 **Helicone Options:**
 - **Custom Properties:** JSON object for metadata and filtering
 - **Session Tracking:** Session ID, Path, and Name for grouping requests
-- **Caching:** Enable response caching with configurable TTL
+- **Caching:** Enable response caching with configurable TTL (up to 365 days)

 ## How It Works

 The Helicone Chat Model node uses the [Helicone AI Gateway](https://ai-gateway.helicone.ai) to route requests to your chosen LLM provider.
+The node implements the `LmChatHelicone` class and provides a LangChain-compatible ChatOpenAI interface.

 This provides:
 - **Unified Interface:** Single endpoint for multiple providers
-- **Automatic fallbacks:** If the primary provider is down, the node will automatically use a fallback provider.
+- **Automatic fallbacks:** If the primary provider is down, the node will automatically use a fallback provider
 - **Observability:** Track usage, performance, and costs across providers
-- **Caching:** Reduce costs with intelligent response caching and reduce latency with intelligent caching.
+- **Caching:** Reduce costs with intelligent response caching and reduce latency with intelligent caching
+- **Session Tracking:** Group related requests with session management
+- **Custom Properties:** Add metadata for filtering and analysis

 ## Usage in AI Chains